ErikOnBike/CodeParadise/README.md

 ### Load ServerEnvironment

-The ServerEnvironment should be run from a Pharo7+ image.
+The ServerEnvironment should be run from a Pharo7 or Pharo8 image (*there is an issue with Pharo9*).
 In the future other platforms like Cuis will probably be supported as well.

 Loading the ServerEnvironment can be done using:
 ```Smalltalk